GeZhouyang/FSD/README.md

 >	- Helper_Brownian.cu		: Helper functions used in Brownian_FarField.cu and Brownian_NearField.cu
 >	- Helper_Debug.cu		    : Functions for debugging and code checking, printing output, etc.

-An *active* version of the solver for simulations of suspensions of squirmers is provided in the branch `squirmer`.
-The implementation is based on the *Active Stokesian Dynamics* framework and is backward compatible with the original FSD for passive suspensions.

-> Note: Brownian motion is not fully validated.
-At least it should not be used with the implemented RK2 scheme.
+Despite our effort to verify the solver and reduce the number of mistakes, there could always be more bugs.
+So, if you found any please do not hesitate to contact me.

+### Acknowledgements

+I would like to thank Boyuan Chen (Caltech) for extensive help in debugging the code.
+I would also like to thank William Torre (Utrecht) for discussions about the solver.

 ### Reference

-> Fiore, A. M., & Swan, J. W. (2019).
-Fast Stokesian dynamics. *Journal of Fluid Mechanics*, 878, 544-597.
+1. Fiore, A. M., & Swan, J. W. (2019).
+[Fast Stokesian dynamics](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/abs/fast-stokesian-dynamics/970BD1B80B43E21CD355C7BAD4644D46). *Journal of Fluid Mechanics*, 878, 544-597.
-> Elfring, G. J., & Brady, J. F. (2022).
-Active stokesian dynamics. *Journal of Fluid Mechanics*, 952, A19.
+2. Elfring, G. J., & Brady, J. F. (2022).
+[Active Stokesian dynamics](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/active-stokesian-dynamics/4FAE47B1A6F0531AE9B6C8F1EAC6D95C). *Journal of Fluid Mechanics*, 952, A19.
-> Ge, Z., & Elfring, G. J. (2025).
-Hydrodynamic diffusion in apolar active suspensions of squirmers. *Journal of Fluid Mechanics*, 1003, A17.
+3. Ge, Z., & Elfring, G. J. (2025).
+[Hydrodynamic diffusion in apolar active suspensions of squirmers](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/hydrodynamic-diffusion-in-apolar-active-suspensions-of-squirmers/8596439F68F3E3D6B5A194EB005E992A). *Journal of Fluid Mechanics*, 1003, A17.